 - you enjoy the activity and

 - it gently moves your large muscles to help your body clear those stress hormones out.
-But without raising your heart rate too much so that the exercise becomes another stressor for your body.
+But without raising your heart rate too much so that exercise becomes another stressor for your body.

 8. Realistic expectations

 Holidays are rife with triggers from our own and other people’s expectations of us and our kids.
 Keeping it realistic is hard work.
 It takes time and persistence to undo years of conditioning about what we ‘should’ be able to do.
 But really, how many strawberries can you make out of sh*t?
 And why should you even have to?!

 One way I keep my expectations of myself realistic is to assign an amount of time to each task on my ‘To Do’ list.
 And then I double it.
 Because tasks and chores with kids around means it takes twice as long.
 So if I have tasks that add up to more time than I have on my list I have to prioritise and work out what I’m going to delegate, relegate or delete.
 Decide what is important and limit your efforts to that goal.
 Realistically I can only achieve so much in the time that I have each day.
 The same is true for you.

 I could write so much about expectations.
 But instead, I’m just going to urge you to think about why you have an expectation of how and why something should be done or kids should behave, and why are you being expected to do it on your own?
 If other people don’t like that you aren’t doing something, then please remind them that they can do it if it’s a priority for them.
 What I tell many of my clients is that change is uncomfortable not just for you, but those around you as they have to adjust to you setting and maintaining boundaries.
 In time, the discomfort will pass and you’ll feel better for it.